 Entrance is through an attractive traditional bar at the front, then through to a big, bright split level dining room with big windows overlooking a landscaped garden and sea at the back; the décor is basically simple but, with quirky details and bright turquoise accents in fun cushions and lovely fish-themed murals, the effect is fresh and original.

-Although the ubiquitous tiger prawn finds its way in, even here (in a speciality tempura dish, served with a zucchini salad and sweet chilli sauce), when available the superb range of seafood offered includes hake, black sole, prawns, lobster, plaice on the bone, turbot, and scallops.
+Although the ubiquitous tiger prawn finds its way in, even here (in a speciality tempura dish, served with a zucchini salad and sweet chilli sauce), when available the wide range of seafood offered includes hake, black sole, prawns, lobster, plaice on the bone, turbot, and scallops.

 And Cromane mussels also star, of course, typically in classic marinière style.
 The cooking is excellent and everything beautifully presented, with generous servings of lovely fresh vegetables, and irresistible puddings - vanilla crème brulée with almond biscotti comes highly recommended.

 This restaurant is a great asset to the area and it’s well worth building a visit into your plans.
 Booking is strongly advised, especially at weekends.
-Be prepared for Dublin prices.